-Webbs Fen, named after its former owner Mr John Webb, was purchased by the LOHP in January 2011.
-The 5.7 hectare is is a key link in the heart of the most important area of the Little Ouse valley Fens for wildlife.
+Webbs Fen, named after its former owner Mr John Webb, was purchased by LOHP in January 2011.
+The 5.7 hectare site is is a key link in the heart of the most important area of the Little Ouse Valley Fens for wildlife.
 It lies between the two remaining fragments of Thelnetham Fen, which are part of the Waveney and Little Ouse Valley Fens Special Area of Conservation (SAC).
-It also adjoins the LOHP Bleyswycks Bank and Parkers Piece sites and is on the opposite side of the river from the LOHP's Blo'Norton Fen, which is also part of the SAC.
+It also adjoins LOHP Bleyswycks Bank and Parkers Piece sites and is on the opposite side of the river from LOHP's Blo'Norton Fen, which is also part of the SAC.

 Webbs Fen in May 2012

 Although formerly part of the Thelnetham Fen complex, Webbs Fen was drained in the 19th Century and converted to arable in the 20th Century.
 It was reseeded with grass in 1990s and in recent years has been left largely unmanaged.
 Although it has recovered some value for wildlife, sensitive and long-term restoration management is required to restore the locally, nationally and internationally important features of the adjacent sites.

 The return of Webb's land to management designed to benefit wetland species will achieve far more than just the restoration of another of the valley's formerly rich wetlands.
 It will provide enormous benefits to the long-term sustainability of the populations of rare plants and animals in the surrounding, internationally important sites.
 Other beneficiaries will be more mobile species, such as bats and otters, which require continuity of favourable habitat.